The project milestones: planning objectives and results

 With a little bit of flexibility, they can do much more than act as mere indicators of the project phases.

-For example, milestones can be used as reminder of important meetings for the project or to report other interesting events, such as workshops or training courses.
+For example, milestones can be used as reminder of important meetings or to report other interesting events, such as workshops or training courses.

 They can represent also the moment of invoicing customers.